vanshady/Eventbrite_Data_Vis/README.md

 # Eventbrite Data Visualizations
 This repository contains data analysis and visualization of data from [Eventbrite](https://www.eventbrite.com/).
 The data required for these optimizations is obtained from the API provided by [Eventbrite API](http://eventbriteapi.com/).

-# Demos and Website
+# Demos
-Please have a look at all demos which are running on the Project's [Website](http://ashwintumma23.github.io/EventbriteDataVisualizations).
+Please have a look at the [DEMO](https://eventbrite-data-vis.herokuapp.com/index.html).

 #### Development Platforms and Languages
 Python, [D3.js](http://d3js.org/), [Google Maps API v3](https://developers.google.com/maps/), jQuery